 - ABA (Autoklub Bohemia Assistance).
 Tel: 1240.

 - Servis 24.
 Tel: 261 104 477 (for buses, coaches, lorries and trucks).Skoda Assistance.
 Tel: 261 104 666.

+Always remember.
 Don’t drink and drive.
 You are required to have a zero blood alcohol level when driving.
 Breath testing is quite rare but still be careful when driving late at night or early on Friday and Saturday mornings.
-If you are caught you pay a hefty fine of around 5,000 CZK to 10 000 CZK or you can be arrested and taken court.
+If you are caught you pay a hefty fine of around 5,000 CZK to 10 000 CZK or you can be arrested and taken to court.